Fiction

 When he sat down with the principal, the principal asked Miricle why he had been sent to his office.

-Still depressed, he said, “You’ve got me in first grade,” and repeated some of what he had said to the teacher.
+Still depressed, he said, “You’ve got me in first grade,” and told him about reading to the teacher about Korea and communism.

 “What do you know about communism?”